rubyworks/rubytest/README.md

 ## Development

-Ruby Test is still a bit of a "nuby" gem.
+Rubytest is still a bit of a "nuby" gem.
 Please feel OBLIGATED to help improve it ;-)

-Ruby Test is a [Rubyworks](http://rubyworks.github.com) project.
+Rubytest is a [Rubyworks](http://rubyworks.github.com) project.
 If you can't contribute code, you can still help out by contributing to our development fund.